nuII0/auditd_for_android/README.md

 ```

 # License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE
+This project is licensed under the GNU General Public License v3.0.